annwitbrock/beetle/README.md

 The first player lucky enough to get all the parts out of the box and onto the bug wins.

-To play, you would just click on the beetle.exe icon.
+To play, you just click on the beetle.exe icon.
-You'd need to close and start again when the game is over, or let the loser see how long it "would have taken" to catch up (as live games often go!)
+You need to close and start again when the game is over, or you can let the loser see how long it "would have taken" to catch up (as live games often go!)

 (The game ran on Windows 3.1 and 95 and NT and XP, but wasn't tested on Windows 98, 2000, 7 or 8).
 The original image assets have been lost.